indigo-dc/indigo-datacloud-releases/indigo1/python-nova1.md

 <a id="id2"></a>
 ### What's new

-This version add in OpenStack Nova support for INDIGO developments (preemptible instances, etc.)
+This version adds in OpenStack Nova support for INDIGO developments (preemptible instances, etc.)

 Supported Platforms:
 * CentOS7, Ubuntu14.04, OpenStack